-Having professional family portraits taken is an investment and a special event.
-We understand that and that’s why preparing for your photography session properly is super-important.
+A family photography session is an investment and a special event.
+We understand that and that’s why preparing for it properly is super-important.
 Making sure that everyone is happy and relaxed allows the unique personalities of your family to shine through so that your portraits capture the magic between you.

 In this blog post, we’ll help you prep for your photo shoot, from getting ready in the morning; our best family portrait clothing ideas to getting the little ones to cooperate.
 This way, you’ll end up with pictures you’ll be proud to display in your home for years to come and that your kids can one day proudly show off to their own families…

 When it comes to choosing the right family photographer for you, the key is finding someone whose style you love.
 From timeless studio photography to candid and realistic documentary style, there’s something out there for everyone.
 Look for a photographer with a consistent, professional portfolio and who’s happy to work with you every step of the way, answering any questions you have and who you feel comfortable around.

 Before heading to the studio, make sure everyone is well-rested and fed to avoid crankiness (this goes for adult members as well as the littles!)

 If you’re getting a haircut or any beauty treatments before your shoot, it’s best to do those at least a few days before your scheduled portrait session to make sure you’ve got to grips with styling the new cut and that your skin isn’t blotchy from a facial.

 If you choose to wear makeup, it’s often best to go with a pretty natural look.
 The camera will enhance the contrasts on your face, so avoid anything too heavy.
 And if you’re not used to it now is not the time to go experimental with makeup as you want to feel and look like you.
 Remember that small blemishes can be easily edited out with Photoshop, so don’t stress too much if you have a rogue pimple or two, or the kids have a bruise from the latest playground fall.